You are viewing the global institutional website

 The name Exodus & Resilience, its logo, graphic elements, institutional texts, curatorial materials and public documents must be used faithfully, contextually and with authorization.

-• Do not modify the logo, its proportions, color, animation or composition without authorization.
+• Do not modify the logo, proportions, color, animation or composition without authorization.

 • Do not use partner logos without express authorization from each entity.